AI Agent Index

 Frequently asked questions

-What is the difference between OpenHands and Devin?
+What is the difference between OpenHands vs Devin?

-OpenHands uses a free model.
-Devin uses a subscription model, starting at $500 per month.
-Both pricing structures are tracked and updated regularly on The AI Agent Index.
+OpenHands uses a free model, starting at $0 per month.
+Devin uses a freemium model, starting at $0 per month.

 View full OpenHands profile